li-lab-mcgill/heterogeneous_ehr/correlation_notebook_md/Correlation.md

 ## Binary duration
-Thresholding at 7 day.
+Thresholding at 7 days.
 Same operations as above.

 ```python